matosjoaops/dockerlive-study/dockerlive-instructions/instructions.md

 The output of the `docker build` command and the output of the container itself are shown in the editor's output pane.

 ![](./images/docker_output.png)

+#### Notes

+To continually build an image, Dockerlive creates a temporary file called "tmp.Dockerfile".
+This file should be **ignored**.